nareshgomathi/NHAIINNOVATION/README.md

 Fetch all records with sync_status = PENDING
             │
             ▼
-Batch POST to MongoDB via REST API (HTTPS)
+Batch POST to SupabaseDB via REST API (HTTPS)
             │
       ┌─────┴─────┐
       │           │